Nanasaki-Ai/Bangkok-Intersection/README.md

 # Bangkok-Intersection-for-illegal-action-detection
+This is the code for
-How to Detect Non-yielding Actions of Vehicles?
-A Challenging Dataset with Strong Baseline
+'How to Detect Non-yielding Actions of Vehicles?
+A Challenging Dataset with Strong Baseline'.